-Since the orthopedagogue must thoroughly know the child, in this chapter, particular attention is given to how a child's personal actualization occurs.
-Especially emphasized and explicated is the place and role of emotional lived experiencing in this event.
-Because here the concern is with a becoming child, there also is an attempt to show the changing role played by the affective in each period of life, since it permeates the event of becoming adult, and always remains the cornerstone on which the child's total personal actualization is built.
+Since the orthopedagogue has to thoroughly know the child, in this chapter particular attention has been given to how a child's personal actualization occurs.
+Especially emphasized and explicated was the place and role of emotional lived-experiencing in this event.
+Because here the concern is with a becoming child, there also was an attempt to show the changing role played by the affective in each period of life since it permeates the event of becoming adult and always remains the cornerstone on which the his total personal actualization is built.

-Since the emotions play a leading part in this event, it also is not strange that all disharmonious educating especially disrupts the child emotionally and, in doing so, restrains his/her personal actualization.
-The obvious task which springs from this is that assisting this child clearly amounts to affective stabilization.
-However, now the question is whether the orthopedagogue has at his/her disposal the necessary means for designing a practice, and for planning his/her giving assistance so that he/she can support the child to affective stability.
+Since the emotions play a leading part in this event, it also is not strange that all disharmonious educating especially disrupts the child emotionally and in doing so restrains his personal actualization.
+The obvious task that springs from this is that assisting this child clearly amounts to affective stabilization.
+However, now the question is whether the orthopedagogue has at his disposal the necessary means for designing a practice and for planning his giving assistance so that he can support the child to affective stability.